 What Does a Child Counselor Do?

-In addition to the title of Child Counselor, mental health professionals who assist children in these ways go by a wide array of career titles, which may be associated with the institution where they work rather than the demographic they work with, such as:
+In addition to the title of Child Counselor, mental health counseling professionals who assist children in these ways go by a wide array of career titles, which may be associated with the mental and emotional institution where they work rather than the demographic they work with, such as:

 - School Counselor/Psychologist

 - Behavioral Counselor

 - Trauma Counselor

 - Child Therapist